Peterborough United almost made a profit of £1 million in the year ending June 2022

-The accounts were signed off by the club on Thursday and will be posted at Companies House today.
+The accounts were signed off by the club on Thursday and were presented to Companies House today (Friday).

+They had not appeared at 4pm because there is an end-of-the-month processing queue.
+Posh have confirmed they have a time stamp of acceptance.

-Copies will be then sent to shareholders with details of the AGM.
+Copies will soon be sent to shareholders with details of the AGM.

+Posh co-owner Dr Jason Neale has confirmed the profit declared will be £932,936 and that the club’s significant debt level has reduced.

+Dr Neale said: “The club is delighted to have posted positive results with a net income of £932,936.

 The club’s previous accounts for the year ending June 2021 showed a loss of just over £1 million.